 Since academic systems vary from country to country, some students may not be familiar with the system of credits as a measure of progress in an academic program.
 Global University requires that students complete 120 credits to earn a bachelor of arts degree.
 The "Course Descriptions" section lists the number of credits each course is worth.
-To standardize transfer of credit between schools, Global University uses the standard of study-time equivalencies as one factor in computing the credit value of its courses.
+To standardize credit transfer between schools, Global University uses the standard of study-time equivalencies as one factor in computing the credit value of its courses.
 In this system, a credit (sometimes referred to as a semester credit hour) represents the equivalent of 15 hours of formal classroom study, including examinations, plus 30 hours of study outside the classroom.
 Therefore, one Global University credit is equivalent to 45 hours of study.

 Global University's courses are designed to require this standard amount of study for the average student.
-That is, a two-credit course requires 90 hours of study time, and a three-credit course requires 135 hours of study time.
-The actual time a student may spend in study will depend on his or her background preparation for the course.
-Global University also uses these study-time equivalencies as one factor in computing transfer of credits from other schools.
+A two-credit course requires 90 hours of study time, and a three-credit course requires 135 hours of study time.
+The actual time a student may spend studying will depend on his or her background preparation for the course.
+Global University also uses these study-time equivalencies to compute the transfer of credits from other schools.